harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/rds-instance-delete.md

 ## Introduction

-- RDS Instance delete can induce an RDS instance delete chaos on AWS RDS cluster.
-It derives the instance under chaos from RDS cluster.
+- RDS Instance delete induces an RDS instance delete chaos on the AWS RDS cluster.
+It derives the instance under chaos from the RDS cluster.

 :::tip Fault execution flow chart